ddangal/s3-presigned-put/README.md

 1) git clone
 2) npm install
-3) Go to App.js file and update the API endpoint on requestURL
+3) Go to App.js file and update the API endpoint on variable named 'requestURL'

 (Note: we must need to input all five input fields and response are logged in console)